Feminization laryngoplasty: Incision and vocal fold modification

 General anesthesia would be administered beforehand.
 A 5 cm long horizontal incision would then be made at a skin crease above the thyroid notch, allowing the postoperative scar to be hidden under the crease.
 After flaps have been created under the platysma, the strap muscles would be separated along the midline to expose the thyroid cartilage.
 This allows a strip of the anterior thyroid cartilage to be removed using electrocautery to effectively reduce the contour of the Adam's apple and the diameter of the laryngeal opening.

 A quarter of the anterior false folds would also be removed to further reduce the diameter of the upper larynx and to provide a better view of the true vocal folds.
 Subsequently, up to 50% of the anterior vocal folds is removed and the length of pharynx is shortened to raise the speaking pitch.
 The overall size of glottal region is also reduced, which diminishes the thyroid notch.

 Thyrohyoid elevation

 By elevating the thyrohyoid muscle, the distance between the thyroid cartilage and the hyoid bone can be decreased.
+This may be further facilitated by removing upper thyroid alae in the operating room to provide additional room to elevate the larynx.

-At last, eight holes are drilled on the thyroid cartilage and hyoid bone for the placement of sutures and screws, securing the structure of the larynx.
+At last, eight holes are drilled on the thyroid cartilage and hyoid bone for the placement of sutures and screws, securing and suspending the structure of the larynx higher in the neck, but still allowing it to move up and down to facilitate functions such as swallowing.
 The strap muscles are then reattached and the skin is closed with sutures.